ovis96/misopresents-copy/README.md

-# Receiptify
+# Misopresents

 Web application inspired by https://www.instagram.com/albumreceipts/.
 Generates receipts that list out a user's top tracks in the past month, 6 months, and all time.

-The application can be viewed at https://receiptify.herokuapp.com/.
+The application can be viewed at https://misopresents.herokuapp.com/.

 NOTE: This code is admittedly not super clean as I was in quite a time crunch when I originally wrote it and never got the chance to really go back and fix everything, so sorry in advance!
 Despite this, I am making it public as a few people have asked me about it :) When I have time, I hope to refactor & clean this up though!